markolbert/GPSLocator/docs/nuget-locator.md

-# InReachLocator
+# GPSLocator

-A Windows desktop app for interacting with Garmin's InReach API.
+A Windows desktop app for interacting with GPS devices.
+Currently supports Garmin's InReach.

 Licensed under GNU GPL-v3.0.

-See the [github documentation](https://github.com/markolbert/J4JInReach) for more detail.
+See the [github documentation](https://github.com/markolbert/GPSLocator) for more detail.